Pungyeon/clean-go-article/README.md

 }
 ```

 However, we can do even better than this, by invoking the function directly on declaration.
+This makes it much clearer, that the function logic is associated with the declared variable, which is not as clear in the previous example.

 ```go
 func main() {